 Children and young people's participation is included in project actions whenever reasonable: not just by one single youth panel but in various groups of different-aged minors.
-Youth participation actions are involved, for example, in the Peer Student Programme implemented in 90 per cent of Finnish schools and in the Online Peer Student Programme carried out in youth voluntary groups.
+However, MLL leads the action.
+Youth participation actions are involved, for example, in the Peer Student Programme implemented in 80 per cent of Finnish schools and in the Online Peer Student Programme carried out in youth voluntary groups.

 Awareness-raising campaigns, such as Media Literacy Week (MLW) and other awareness-raising work, encourages children and young people to actively participate in order to improve their media skills and take action in matters concerning their rights and wellbeing in the current media culture.

 The Finnish Safer Internet Centre (FISIC) works with a well-established multi-stakeholder network, involving the public sector, private sector and civil society to help make the Internet a trusted environment through actions that empower and protect users online.

 Here are some key figures of FISIC:

 - More than 100 organisations involved and contributing to FISIC.